Microsoft Managed Desktop Guide

 Cybersecurity, as you’re probably painfully aware, can be a constant friction point.
 Your modern desktop estate includes Microsoft approved security configurations and is continuously monitored and managed by the tech giant’s managed desktop Sec Ops team.

-For some of the technical nitty-gritty, explore our Microsoft Managed Desktop content.
-And if you’d like to assess your readiness for the service ask for our complimentary Microsoft managed desktop consultation.
+And if you’d like to assess your readiness for the service ask for our Complimentary Microsoft Managed Desktop Consultation.

 How Does Microsoft Managed Desktop Benefit End Users?